meera/apilogicserver-react-admin-genned/README.md

   > Backend transaction logic is signicant - often nearly _half_ the effort for such systems.
 Reducing code by 40X can have a _dramatic_ effect on delivery and iteration.

-* Zero learning curve - a sophisticated app is running in moments, with zero learning curve.
+* Zero learning curve

+  > A sophisticated multi-page, multi-table app (not Hello World!) is running in moments, with zero learning curve.
 Customize the app, by editing working software.

 # Multi-page, Multi-Table Application